Random Pokémon Type Generator

 How does the dual-type matchup calculation work?+

-For dual types, defensive multipliers multiply together.
-If both types are weak to the same attacker (e.g., Ice/Grass vs Fire), you get a 4× weakness.
-If one resists and the other is neutral, you get 0.5× resistance.
-Immunities always override — if either type is immune to an attacking type, the result is 0× regardless.
+Defensive multipliers for both types multiply together.
+If both types are weak to the same attacker, you get a 4× weakness.
+If one resists while the other is neutral, you get 0.5× resistance.
+Immunities always override — if either type is immune, the result is 0× regardless.

 What is the strongest defensive type combination?+